 Aric Remen, DVM - Owner

 Aric Remen was born in Puerto Rico and was raised in Scottsdale, Arizona.
 He earned a B.S. in Environmental Resources, with a concentration in Wildlife Habitat Management from Arizona State University in 1995.
 Before starting veterinary school, he worked on a variety of wildlife projects, including Urban Coyote Project in Tucson.
 In 2000, Aric then went on to Ross University in St. Kitts, West Indies.
 He attended Colorado State University for one year of clinical studies and earned his D.V.M from Ross in 2003.
 Aric's hobbies include watching the Colts play, traveling, fishing, and playing poker.
-He shares his home with his wife, their two daughters, three Golden Retrievers, a terrier-poodle mix, and tortoises.
+He shares his home with his wife, their two daughters, a Golden Retriever, a Boxer, a terrier-poodle mix, and tortoises.

 Tracy Remen - Owner